cosmos/ibc/spec/app/ics-027-interchain-accounts-v2/README.md

 #### Port & channel setup

-// TODO : Investigate if do we need a separtion between icahost and icacontroller?
-Probably a separation would help to automatically pick the right subprotocol to use (if controlling or hosting).
-Need to investigate if we could do the same using ica only.

 The `setup` function must be called exactly once when the module is created (perhaps when the blockchain itself is initialised) to bind to the appropriate port (owned by the module).

 Once the `setup` function has been called, channels can be created through the IBC routing module between instances of the interchain account module on separate chains.

 An administrator (with the permissions to create connections & channels on the host state machine) is responsible for setting up connections to other state machines & creating channels to other instances of this module (or another module supporting this interface) on other chains.
 This specification defines packet handling semantics only, and defines them in such a fashion that the module itself doesn't need to worry about what connections or channels might or might not exist at any point in time.

 We define a different setup function for each of the subprotocols *Controlling* and *Hosting*.